Brucephalus/Textbooks/Prosocial.md

 You don’t have to swing to land a hit.
 Sometimes, you just _stand still_.
 Not out of fear, but out of mastery.
 In a culture addicted to noise, stillness is strength.
 And when you stay silent—not to suppress truth, but to deny chaos—it’s not that you’ve said nothing.
 It’s that _you’ve said everything_.

-Expansion of Topic **8.2.1.3 Preserving Energy for What Actually Builds You** results in meaningful, non-speculative substance and is within scope.

 ##### 8.2.1.3 Preserving Energy for What Actually Builds You

 Every day, your energy is limited.
 You can spend it proving you’re right to people who don’t matter—or _building yourself_, your tribe, your skills, your mission.